 Associate of Applied Science in Nursing

-A graduate of the Associate of Applied Science in Nursing Degree will receive an Associate Degree in Nursing.
+A graduate of the Associate of Applied Science in Nursing Degree will receive an Associate of Applied Science in Nursing.
 The program consists of two (2) tracks.
-The first track is direct ADN which is designed for students with no prior nursing experience or training.
+The first track is direct AASN which is designed for students with no prior nursing experience or training.

-The second track is LPN-RN which is designed for students with previously practical nursing training or licensure.
+The second track is LPN Bridge which is designed for students with previously practical nursing training or licensure.

 At the completion of the Associate of Applied Science in Nursing program, the student will be presented to the Board of Nursing.
 Graduates certified by the Ohio Board of Nursing will be eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).